NoInk02/Error_204_DevShelf/README.md

 # DevShelf- Error_204

-In the public folder we have stored all the html and css files.
-When files are to be downloaded then they are to be put in the same manner for it to work properly.
+- All files are to be downloaded as they are uploaded in the repo.
+- Public folder contains all the html and css files.
+- config contains db.js which connects to the mongodb database management system
+- models contain java script for storing data
+- UpdatedDatasetSOI.json contains the dataset that was provided
+- index.js contains most of our backend
+- node_modules directory has not been uploaded as it was very big folder

 Rough structure should be something like this:
 ```
 project-root/
 │
 ├── node_modules/
 │
+│── config/
+│   └── db.js
+|
+│── models/
+|   ├── user.js
+│   └── book.js
+│
 ├── public/
-│   ├── about.html
 │   ├── index.html
+│   ├── register.html
 │   ├── profile.html
-│   ├── register.html
-│   ├── search_profile.html
-│   ├── search.html
-│   └── stylef.css
+│   └── (other static files html and css files)
 │
 ├── index.js
 │